Must Christians Believe in a Young Earth???

 Note: Material above which is original to me is hereby copyrighted by myself, year 2019.
 But you may copy and use any of this material if you reference this web site as the source.

-When I first became interested in this question (in 1965) I was in my first college biology course.
+When I first became interested in this question many years ago when I was in my first college biology course.
 I had never even thought of the issue of how creation actually occurred, or how long it took.
 But the very compelling information I was exposed to caused a crisis for me: Didn’t Genesis say “six days”???
 How does that jibe with millions of years of “evolution” of the earth and its inhabitants?
 I will not trouble you here with the subsequent years of struggle before I came to a much fuller and deeper understanding of the whole topic.
 Eventually I published a book which attempts to educate readers about how Science and Genesis are in agreement, not conflict.
 This web site attempts to summarize all the important points I have accumulated in years of concern about this still-current topic.
 If you are interested in my book, please look on Amazon for it.
 There is a slightly different Kindle version intended for mature students.
 These media are purposely cheap.
 My book is intended to help Christians understand that they can (and should) believe both Genesis and most of the findings of science regarding how the earth came to be.

 1 In the beginning God created the heaven and the earth.